rkarn/AWS-F1-Instance/README.md

 # AWS-F1-Instance

-Open the uploaded pdf file for step by step guide to run a toy example in verilog on Amazon's F1 instance.
+Open the uploaded pdf file for step by step guide to run a toy example written in `Verilog`, synthesized with `Vivado Design Suite` and run the generated bitstream on `Amazon's F1` instance.

 Useful links to tryout experiment.